Healthy Living and Wellness

 If you stop smoking now, regardless of your age, you’ll begin to heal in several ways:

-Skin cancer is the most common form of all cancers in the U.S. – and the number of cases continues to rise.
+Skin cancer is the most common form of all cancers in the United States – and the number of cases continues to rise.
 Physicians and professional medical organizations recommend that you take the following precautions: